Reasons to choose Wilson Browne

 For a married couple (including same-sex couples, or those in a civil partnership) divorce or dissolution is the legal process of ending a marriage/civil partnership through a Court procedure; it rarely involves the necessity to attend Court.

 The majority of divorces proceed uncontested, which saves money, means reduced stress and less acrimony.

 How long does it take?

-Typically 5 to 7 months, if not defended, and proceedings can be issued after 1 year of marriage/forming of a civil partnership.
+Typically 6 to 8 months, if not defended, and proceedings can be issued after 1 year of marriage/forming of a civil partnership.
 If it is an uncontested divorce and proceedings can be issued after 1 year of marriage/forming of a civil partnership

 The home and finances